rwth-acis/keycloak-extensions/account-console/README.md

 # Account-Console
-This is an extension to the account console to enable the user to create and manage its own clients.
-It will make use of the client-user-linkage API extension.
+This directory contains the source files of the account console of Keycloak with an extension to enable to use the `client-user-linkage` REST API extension from within the account console.

-More information will follow soon...